What are the benefits of Nearshoring Services in Mexico?

 It could be said that for every company that quits China amid heightened tensions with the US and a de-facto trade war between the two powers, there’s a company ready to nearshore in Latin America.
-This “nearshoring” or “friendshoring” trend has been gaining steam over the past few years and is set to take off in 2023.
-Nearshoring in Mexico is taking hold fast – no one in the Americas has benefitted more from this trend than the Mexican manufacturing and tech sectors.
+Nearshoring in Mexico is perhaps the most visible place to see this.
+Businesses are flocking to the country to ensure secure shipping routes and logistical connections.

-A growing number of US companies sooner or later realized they couldn’t rely on China anymore.
-Disruptions in global supply chains brought on by the Covid-19 pandemic, frosty US-China relations, Russia’s invasion of Ukraine and rising inflation have led many companies to move their operations closer to home.
-Nearshoring, or expanding a presence to countries with proximity to a company’s customer base, seems a logical move for many.
-More often than not, Mexico became the country of choice.
+A growing number of US companies sooner or later realized they couldn’t rely on China.
+Disruptions in global supply chains brought on by a variety of global events have led many companies to move their operations closer to home.
+Expanding a presence to countries with proximity to a company’s customer base, seemed like a logical move for many.
+More often than not, nearshoring in Mexico has become the country of choice.

 2. Shorter supply chain

-3. Free trade agreement with the US, Canada
+3. Free trade agreement with the US and Canada

 4. Large pool of skilled workers